 F21 - numeric - Count of numerical characters - stateless

-F22 - entropy - Entropy of query name: H(X)=-∑_(k=1)^N▒〖P(x_k)log_2⁡〖P(x_k)〗 〗, X=query name, N=total number of unique characters, P(x_k )=the probability of the k-th symbol - stateless
+F22 - entropy - Entropy of query name: H(X)=-∑_(k=1)^N▒〖P(x_k)log_2〖P(x_k)〗 〗, X=query name, N=total number of unique characters, P(x_k )=the probability of the k-th symbol - stateless

 F23 - special - Number of special characters; special characters such as dash, underscore, equal sign, space, tab - stateless

-F24 - labels - Number of labels; e.g., in the query name "www.scholar.google.com", there are four labels separated by dots - stateless F25 - labels_max - Maximum label length - stateless
+F24 - labels - Number of labels; e.g., in the query name "www.scholar.google.com", there are four labels separated by dots - stateless

 F26 - labels_average - Average label length - stateless